bigOconstant/timestampconverter/README.md

 ### How do I delete history records?
 The backspace or delete key will delete the selected record

+### Other keypresses
+Enter or return on a historical record will load it into the main ui just like clicking a record will

 ## Where do I get a build?